MohitMahajan03/Final-Year-Eng/7th-sem/PE4/NPTEL/week4.md

 * Without direct communication with the target system.
 * Collection of the data that are publically available for webpage/application
 * we can collect information using 3rd party tools
-* we can alse use search engine and search operator available with search engine.
+* we can also use search engine and search operator available with search engine.

 ### Active Reconnaissance